howerj/embed/readme.md

 various things, such as ANSI escape sequences for terminal handling.
 A word should be used to hide and show the vocabulary so as not to clutter the dictionary.
+* There is some confusion about 'cfa', 'xt', 'pwd' and 'nfa' addresses and what words accept which, this should be fixed.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html